ShailaText – pesach GUIDE

-Any furniture in the house which the unskilled layman could move from its place without calling for assistance, must be moved.
-The piano should be moved.
+Any furniture in the house which is occasionally moved from its place without calling for assistance, must be moved to clean for chometz.
 Cupboards which are screwed into place need not be removed, but one should try to insert a vacuum cleaner behind them where possible.

 Does one need to empty the vacuum cleaner bag?